Kevin Trudeau: Newspaper articles

 A pair of 2005 Associated Press articles by Candice Choi on the infomercials elaborated on the success and problems of the programs.

 Choi says that by repeatedly mentioning government sanctions against him, Trudeau "anticipated any backlash with his cuckoo conspiracy theory" and can partially deflect any criticism of him or his infomercials.
 Trudeau's use of the word "cure" is an issue for regulators.
 Also, bookstores are polled on their decisions to sell or not sell a successful and controversial self-published book.

 Additional marketing ventures

 Audio tapes: "Mega Memory"

 Trudeau says he adapted techniques used to improve the memory of the blind and the mentally challenged to create Mega Memory and Advanced Mega Memory audio tapes.
 His promotion of memory-enhancing products was ended by the intervention of the Federal Trade Commission which alleged that the claims made by Trudeau were false and programs involved would not enable users to achieve a "photographic memory," as the advertising claimed.

 Trudeau used research that Dr. Michael Van Masters conducted with the State School for the Blind in Muskogee, Oklahoma, in 1975 as the basis of the Mega Memory products.
 Trudeau was selling automobiles at Neponset Lincoln Mercury in the Dorchester neighborhood of Boston in 1982 when he first met Van Masters.
 Shortly after meeting Van Masters, he joined the latter's business in Chicago.

+Howard Berg's Mega Speed Reading System

+In the mid-1990's Trudeau teamed up with Howard Berg to promote his speed reading program and they appeared together in informercials.
+The FTC found that Berg's claims were "false" and "deceptive".
+Berg was ordered to cease all claims, keep a record of any future claims and to inform the FTC of any new business ventures.